 Here we demonstrate two numerical integration algorithms for SDEs of the form \eqref{eq: SDE} driven by a stationary Gaussian process $w$ with sample paths (at least) $(N-1)$-times differentiable, almost surely,\footnote{Sufficient conditions for many times differentiability are given in Proposition~\ref{prop: Sample differentiability of GPs}.} and with a deterministic initial condition $x_0=z\in \R^d$.

 \begin{enumerate} \item Sample an instance of $\vrw_0\sim \mathcal N(0,\mathbf \Sigma)$.
 These are the serial derivatives of a given sample path of $w$ at $t=0$.
-Here, $\mathbf \Sigma$ is given as a function of the autocovariance of $w$, see \eqref{eq: covariance gen fluctuations}. \item Solve for serial derivatives $\vrx_0$, corresponding to serial derivatives of the solution $x$ associated with the given sample path of $w$.
+Here, $\mathbf \Sigma$ is given as a function of the autocovariance of $w$, see \eqref{eq: covariance gen fluctuations}. \item Solve for the generalised state $\vrx_0$, corresponding to the serial derivatives of the solution $x$ associated with the given sample path of $w$.
 The system of equations to solve is, cf. \eqref{eq: algebraic equation derivatives}, \eqref{eq: gen Cauchy problem}:

 The solving procedure proceeds in a zigzag pattern, where we compute the right-hand side of the first line in \eqref{eq: zigzag}, which equals $ \rmx^{(1)}_0$, which yields the RHS of the second line, which equals $ \rmx^{(2)}_0$, etc. We call this the \textit{zigzag method}.
-The zigzag method requires knowledge of the generalised flow $\mathbf f$ (\cref{def: gen flow}); one can either compute it analytically, or through symbolic or automatic differentiation.
+The zigzag method requires knowledge of the generalised flow $\mathbf f$ (\cref{def: gen flow}), which one can compute analytically, or through symbolic or automatic differentiation.
 Alternatively, one can use the simpler, albeit approximate, local linear approximation~\ref{ap: local lin approx} of the flow \eqref{eq: bold f local linear}; in which case we say that we are using the \textit{(local) linearised zigzag method}. \item Compute and evaluate the Taylor polynomial to the solution:

-\end{enumerate} These two zigzag methods allow us to compute true or approximate Taylor expansions of solution sample paths.
+\end{enumerate} These zigzag methods allow us to compute exact or approximate Taylor expansions of solution sample paths, respectively.